 An xAPI activity statement records experiences in an "I did this" format.
-The format specifies the actor (who did it), a verb (what was done), a direct object (what it was done to) and a variety of contextual data, including score, rating, language, and almost anything else you want to track.
+The format specifies the actor, verb, object: the actor (who did it), a verb (what was done), a direct object (what it was done to) and a variety of contextual data, including score, rating, language, and almost anything else you want to track.

 Some learning experiences are tracked with a single activity statement.
 In other instances, dozens, if not hundreds, of activity statements can be generated during the course of a learning experience.
 Activity statements are up to the instructional designer and are driven by the need for granularity in reporting.

 Where did xAPI come from?

 In 2008, the Learning Education Training Systems Interoperability Federation set out to collect and investigate requirements for the "next generation of SCORM."
 It leveraged Advanced Distributed Learning's (ADL) community to submit requirements in the form of more than 100 whitepapers that would later become essential artifacts and sources of requirements for xAPI.
 Rustici Software, a pivotal partner in the development of xAPI, has archived these whitepapers for posterity.